ZoinerTejada/hdinsight-docs/hdinsight-iterative-data-exploration.md

 * Internal data extracted from databases or data warehouses for experimentation and one-off analysis.

-* Streaming data that is captured, filtered, and pre-processed through a suitable tool or framework (see Collecting and loading data into HDInsight).
+* Streaming data that is captured, filtered, and pre-processed through a suitable tool or framework (see [Upload data for Hadoop jobs in HDInsight](hdinsight-upload-data.md)).

 Notice that, as well as externally obtained data, you might process data from within your organization's existing database or data warehouse.
 HDInsight is an ideal solution when you want to perform offline exploration of existing data in a sandbox.
 For example, you may join several datasets from your data warehouse to create large datasets that act as the source for some experimental investigation, or to test new analysis techniques.
 This avoids the risk of interrupting existing systems, affecting performance of your data warehouse system, or accidently corrupting the core data.